 Anacortes is located on breathtaking Fidalgo Island at the front of the San Juan Islands, in Northwest Washington.
 As a beautiful Puget Sound destination, the Anacortes community graciously hosts events throughout the year and the Festival is the largest of those events.
 There is a dynamic art community in this small town and the support of the Festival is evident with the more than 250 volunteers, who donate their gift of time to make our guests and booth artisans feel welcome.
 Last year, our total booth artisan sales were more than $1.35 million over the course of the three days.

 Anacortes is known for its warm, small-town hospitality, and we work hard to maintain a supportive environment for artists.
 This exciting Festival is a free event to the public and includes three stages of free entertainment daily, two beer gardens, a wine bar and a youth area which is dedicated space for kids and family activities.

-All applications for the 2017 Anacortes Arts Festival are to be completed through Zapplication.
+All applications are to be completed through Zapplication.

 Commercial agents, dealers, or manufacturers are not eligible to apply.

 The festival selects new jurors each year to allow for all artists, both new and returning, to have a fair review process.
 Each application will be digitally reviewed by a panel of four paid art professionals, including two peer booth artisans, at least one working artist, and other professionals who are experts in the field of fine art and craft.
 Our process allows jurors to reflect on choosing a balance of artists that they believe will do well with our patrons, thus ensuring a more successful experience for our booth artisans at the Anacortes Arts Festival.

 March 19, 2020 Accepted booth artist notifications sent

 April 23, 2020 May 15, 2020 Booth fee payment deadline